cardano-foundation/CIPs/CIP-0031/README.md

 Changing the script context will require a new Plutus language version in the ledger to support the new interface.
 The change in the new interface is: a _new_ field is added to the structure which contains the list of reference inputs.

-Old versions of the language will retain the old interface.
+The interface for old versions of the language will not be changed.
-We do not propose to include information about reference inputs in the old interface.
+Scripts with old versions cannot be spent in transactions that include reference inputs, attempting to do so will be a phase 1 transaction validation failure.

-### Optional datums
+### Extra datums

-Today, transactions can contain optional datums that are not required for validation.
+Today, transactions can contain extra datums that are not required for validation.
-Currently the optional datums must all be pre-images of datum hashes that appear in outputs.
+Currently the extra datums must all be pre-images of datum hashes that appear in outputs.
-We change this so that the optional datums can also be pre-images of datum hashes that appear in reference inputs.[^3]
+We change this so that the extra datums can also be pre-images of datum hashes that appear in reference inputs.[^3]

-Note that the existing mechanism includes the hash of the optional datum structure in the transaction body, so that additional datums cannot be stripped by an attacker without voiding transaction signatures.
+Note that the existing mechanism includes the hash of the extra datum structure in the transaction body, so that additional datums cannot be stripped by an attacker without voiding transaction signatures.

 [^3]: Pre-images of datum hashes that appear in _spent_ inputs are of course mandatory.